 Postdoc position in molecular modelling of self-healing battery materials

 The Department of Chemistry - Ångström conducts research and education in the chemistry field.
-The department has more than 230 employees and has a turnover just over 220 million SEK.
-At the department's seven programs, we conduct very successful research of a high international standard.
+The department has more than 250 employees and has a turnover of 250 million SEK.
+At the department's six programs, we conduct very successful research of a high international standard.
 We have a large number of externally funded research projects, often with international cooperation and we see continued good growth in our subject area.
-The department has education assignments in engineering- and master's programs.
+The department has education assignments in engineering programs and master's programs.
 More information is available on our website.

 This postdoc position will initiate our efforts within the greater project and the emphasis will be on developing and applying physics-based and data-driven materials modelling approaches for functional polymeric materials and associated battery interfaces.
 An important part of the work will therefore be to provide the synergy to the ongoing synthesis and characterization works of relevant materials systems in the same direction.
 The position will involve a high level of scientific independence and you will be given the opportunity to shape the development of this project.

-Requirements: For employment as postdoc, the applicant should have obtained a PhD or an international equivalent degree within the field of polymer chemistry or other for the position relevant field, within a maximum of three (3) years before the final application date.
-During certain circumstances, an earlier PhD can be acceptable, including leave due to illness, maternity leave etc.
+Requirements: For employment as postdoc, the applicant should have a PhD exam or an international equivalent within the field of polymer chemistry or other for the position relevant fields, within a maximum of three (3) years before the final application date.
+During certain circumstances, an earlier PhD can be acceptable.
+Certain circumstances include leave due to illness, parental leave, in trade unions, etc.

 The assessment of applications is based primarily on the applicant's ability to conduct independent research based on scientific skill.
 Greater importance is attached to the quality of individual scientific work, than to the amount of publications.

 Applicants should have a good knowledge and practical experience of molecular modelling methods such as (DFT) and molecular dynamics (MD) simulations of condensed phase systems.
 Applicants should have very good oral and written proficiency in English.